alexandrglm/AnimePigmentsPreservationProject/engine/References/Tsujita-ColourMemories_articles/ENG/article_117_eng.md

 #### Scene 41: Xiao's Village Fire

-This scene also matched colors created in advance for the trailer—Kobiki work.
+This scene also matched colours created in advance for the trailer—Kobiki work.
 This scene also took work until quite late, didn't it?

 #### Scene 43: Xiao's Village Burned Ruins

 Franky and others arrive at the burned ruins.
 The scene where the Straw Hat crew assembles.

-Initially, the art board for this scene that came up had the same series of night colors as other night scenes around the palace.
+Initially, the art board for this scene that came up had the same series of night colours as other night scenes around the palace.
 But I thought this should be a bit different.
 The dejected feeling of being thoroughly beaten by Shiki, plus losing Nami—that despair.
 And the scene where spirits rise toward "raid" after hearing Nami's message.
 So I proposed "How about somewhat cold, strongly blue moonlight?" and they modified it in that direction.

-Transparent night colors that make characters feel moonlight.
+Transparent night colours that make characters feel moonlight.
 It finished with good balance.

 However, one failure in this scene: the smoke wafting around.
-I tried creating various detailed colors to match backgrounds for depth perception.
-But the colors I made apparently had too low saturation, and when photography applied blur processing, oh my, the smoke lost too much color and became mere gray.
-Gray on the blue-finished background felt somewhat reddish.
+I tried creating various detailed colours to match backgrounds for depth perception.
+But the colours I made apparently had too low saturation, and when photography applied blur processing, oh my, the smoke lost too much colour and became mere grey.
+Grey on the blue-finished background felt somewhat reddish.
 Hmm.
-I was aiming for somewhat harder colors, so disappointing.
+I was aiming for somewhat harder colours, so disappointing.

 Ah, this type of adjustment needs close collaboration with photography doing actual compositing—a lesson scene.
 But even subtracting that, the scene finished with good feeling.